Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 Students who are eligible for the GI Bill or Hazelwood Exemption should visit the Veterans Certification site for information and guidance in applying and processing these VA benefits.

-The Student Veteran Services Office with the Dean of Students can also provide guidance towards understanding the process of using your veterans benefits.
+The Student Veteran Services Office can also provide guidance towards understanding the process of using your veterans benefits.
 You will find that the Student Veterans Services Office offers additional services to support success for veterans.

-- All incoming Pharm.D. students will have the opportunity to enroll for Pharm.D. courses on Wednesday, June 7th.
+- All incoming Pharm.D. students will have the opportunity to enroll for Pharm.D. courses in mid-June.

-NOTE: Transfer (new) students to UT Austin are not required to attend the UT Austin general university summer orientation session.
+NOTE: Transfer (new) students to UT Austin are not required to attend the UT Austin general university summer orientation session in June/July.
 Although not required, you may want to consider participating in general activities such as campus tours, obtaining your school ID, or upgrading your UT EID.

-Individual photos will be taken of each students during New Student Orientation (Monday, August 28th).
+Individual photos will be taken of each students during the week of New Student Orientation.
 These photos will be used to create a class composite for you and the faculty to get to know one another.
 Acceptable attire for women would be a dress OR a blouse and skirt/slack combination.
 Acceptable attire for men would be a dress shirt and slacks, with a tie recommended.

 You will be asked to sign a release document allowing us to place your picture on the photo composite.